dgoscn/go-helm-cli/README.md

+# IMPORTANT
+## This version of the code, need changes for the README because the file strucutre is different

 # Helm CLI

 Helm CLI is a command-line created in Golang  that will take as input a list of Helm Charts GitHub repo url or a local folder. i.e: